 Intraoperative Neuromonitoring (IONM) is an impressive safety net second to none that protects an anesthetized patient’s neuromuscular system.
 Neuro Alert’s advanced technical monitoring procedures are set up to detect any neurological deficits during surgeries.
-Simply put, it allows surgeons to obtain instant and reliable feedback about their patient’s nervous system without performing a “wake-up test.”
+Simply put, it allows surgeons to obtain instant and reliable feedback about a patient’s nervous system without performing a “wake-up test.”

 To accomplish this, sensors are placed along the neurological structures and/or muscles that are recorded and analyzed by both the on-site neurodiagnostic technologist and the remote reading physician.
 The neurodiagnostic technologist and reading physician communicate in real-time and provide feedback to the surgeon.
 Surgical innovations like IONM enable a surgical team to promptly take any necessary corrective action during a procedure to help minimize risk of postoperative neurological deficits.

-We’re happy to answer any questions—simply visit our contact page and email or call us to start a conversation.
+We’re happy to answer any questions — simply visit our contact page and email or call us to start a conversation.